davewang0125/j2008-G2/g2-frontend/README.md

 To run this project, you should have npm installed on your laptop.
 To see more details, go to [https://nodejs.org/en/download/](https://nodejs.org/en/download/)

-When you finish setting up the environment, run npm install to download all the dependencies, then run npm start.
+When you finish setting up the environment, run `npm install` to download all the dependencies, then run `npm start`.

 ## Available Scripts